-As a training facility we strongly embrace the ethical imperatives that guide the identity development of Psychologists, in particular the mandate to be culturally sensitive professionals and to engage in culture-centered practices.
+As a training facility we strongly embrace the ethical imperatives that guide the identity development of psychologists, in particular the mandate to be culturally sensitive professionals and to engage in culture-centered practices.

 We strive to create an environment of support and acceptance with our internship training as well as our work with clients, and with each other.
-We will honor and respect the uniqueness of each intern while also challenging them and helping them grow as therapists and future psychologists.
+We will strive to honor and respect the uniqueness of each intern while also challenging them and helping them grow as therapists and future psychologists.
 Our Diversity Statement below captures our vision for who we want to be:

 “As a center we are committed to engaging in a journey of multicultural competency.
 We seek growth in our understanding of diversity as it relates to both the Baylor community and the global community.
 Our commitment extends not only outward in service but inward, as we each pursue awareness of our own experience of diversity.